Lim colim versus colim lim. I: Topology of

 The proof is based on the chain complexes for Steenrod--Sitnikov homology from \cite{M-II}.
 A part of the proof is similar to that of \cite{Md}*{Satz A}.

-\begin{proof} Since $X$ is locally compact, it is the limit of an inverse sequence $\dots\xr{p_1} P_1\xr{p_0} P_0$ of locally compact polyhedra and proper maps (see \cite{M-I}*{Theorem \ref{fish:isbell}}).
-Moreover, the $P_i$ come endowed with triangulations or cubulations $L_i$ such that each $p_i$ is simplicial or cubical as a map from $L_{i+1}$ to a certain subdivision of $L_i$ (see \cite{M-I}*{Remark \ref{fish:nerves and cubes}(1,3,5)}).
-Using the product cell structure of $L_i\x [i-1,\,i]$, we make the infinite mapping telescope $P_{[0,\infty)}$ into a cell complex $L$ (that is, a CW complex whose attaching maps are PL embeddings).
+\begin{proof} Since $X$ is a local compactum, it is the limit of an inverse sequence $\dots\xr{p_1} P_1\xr{p_0} P_0$ of locally compact separable polyhedra and proper maps (see \cite{M00}*{Theorem \ref{book:isbell}}, see also \cite{M00}*{Remark \ref{book:nerves and cubes}}).
+Moreover, the $P_i$ come endowed with triangulations or cubulations $L_i$ such that each $p_i$ is simplicial or cubical as a map from $L_{i+1}$ to a certain subdivision of $L_i$.
+Using the product cell structure of $L_i\x [i-1,\,i]$, we make the infinite mapping telescope $P_{[0,\infty)}$ into a cell complex $L$ (that is, a cone complex whose cones are PL balls), see \cite{M00}*{Theorem \ref{book:telescope-theorem}}.
 Thus $P_{[0,\infty]}=X\cup L$.

 Let $\kappa'$ be the set of all mapping subtelescopes $K_{[0,\infty)}\subset P_{[0,\infty)}$ such that each $K_i$ is a finite subcomplex of $L_i$, and let $\bar\nu'$ be the set of all mapping subtelescopes $N_{[0,\infty)}\subset P_{[0,\infty)}$ such that each $N_i$ is a subcomplex of $L_i$ and $\lim N_i=\emptyset$.
 Let $\nu'=\{\Cl(L\but F)\mid F\in\bar\nu'\}$.